Chris Carr (politician): Attorney General of Georgia

 On November 1, 2016, Carr was appointed by Governor Nathan Deal and sworn into office the 54th Attorney General of Georgia when Sam Olens resigned to become President of Kennesaw State University.

 In 2019, Carr joined 17 other Republican attorneys general in suing to invalidate the Affordable Care Act (ACA), stating, "We believe the Court will uphold our position that the ACA is unconstitutional."

+In 2020, he faced criticism from former president Donald Trump and other Republican officials for his refusal to pursue a lawsuit over the disputed results of the 2020 United States presidential election in Georgia.
+In 2022, Carr faced a primary challenge by businessman John Gordon, who Trump subsequently endorsed.
+Carr won the primary with approximately 74% of the vote.

 During his tenure, Carr's office was involved in indicting a former member of Georgia's Board of Regents for racketeering.
 His office also indicted the Paulding County, Georgia, District Attorney for bribery and a former chief magistrate judge in Pickens County, Georgia, for financial fraud.
 His office also oversaw indictments of three individuals for elder abuse.

 As Attorney General, Carr has defended Georgia law that bans abortion beyond six weeks of pregnancy amid court challenges to restore abortion rights in Georgia.

+In February 2026, Carr launched an investigation into Roblox following instances and reports of child exploitation.